usnistgov/ARIAC/docs/tutorials/tutorial_6.rst

 Competition Interface
 --------------------------------

 The competition interface used in this tutorial is shown in :numref:`competitioninterface-tutorial6`.
-Contents specific to this tutorial are highlighted in yellow.

 .. code-block:: python
-    :caption: Competition interface for tutorial 6
+    :caption: competition_interface.py
     :name: competitioninterface-tutorial6
-    :emphasize-lines: 6,7,11, 14, 29-32, 69-73, 76-78, 81, 128-134, 136-162, 164-179
     :linenos:

-    #!/usr/bin/env python3

     import rclpy
     from rclpy.node import Node
     from rclpy.parameter import Parameter
     from rclpy.time import Duration
-    from rclpy.qos import qos_profile_sensor_data

     from ariac_msgs.msg import (
         CompetitionState as CompetitionStateMsg,
+        Part as PartMsg,
+        Order as OrderMsg,
+        AssemblyPart as AssemblyPartMsg,
+        AssemblyTask as AssemblyTaskMsg,
+        AGVStatus as AGVStatusMsg,
         VacuumGripperState,
     )

+    from rclpy.qos import qos_profile_sensor_data
+    from std_srvs.srv import Trigger
+    from ariac_msgs.srv import MoveAGV
     from ariac_msgs.srv import VacuumGripperControl

-    from std_srvs.srv import Trigger
+    from ariac_tutorials.utils import (
+        KittingTask,
+        Order,
+        KittingPart,
+        AssemblyTask,
+        CombinedTask
+    )

     class CompetitionInterface(Node):